oh-my-fish/plugin-tab/README.md

 <br/>

-Open new iTerm, Apple Terminal, Konsole, Gnome Terminal and Guake tabs from the command line.
+Open new iTerm, Apple Terminal, Konsole, Yakuake, Gnome Terminal and Guake tabs from the command line.

 ## Install